 9. Finance and Fundraising

-There are no on-going finances but the issue of fund-raising was raised.
-Sandy suggested submitting a grant application to the Suffolk Community Foundation (we received £900 from this Foundation in 2018) to which Scilla is a trustee.
-She advised against it as funding will be tight with the currect covid crisis and to apply next year when we run the full Festival (2022).
+There are no on-going finances apart from website and insurance commitments but the issue of fund-raising was raised.
+Sandy suggested submitting a grant application to the Suffolk Community Foundation (we received £900 from this Foundation in 2018) but after discussion it was felt that because funding is so tight we should reserve this for the Festival isteslf in 2022.

 10. Volunteer Management